 Read personal stories from those affected by the conditions

-We were aware of common features between PSSD, PFS and PRSD from the beginning, and we have a further paper in press that will make this clearer.
+We were aware of common features between PSSD, PFS and PRSD from the beginning, and this is made clearer in our recent paper, Enduring sexual dysfunction after treatment with antidepressants, 5α-reductase inhibitors and isotretinoin: 300 cases.

 Help us to build a network of healthcare professionals who engage with patients when they report prescription drug side effects.